AIgatha/AIgathaContracts/README.md

 + Source Code: [AIgathaToken.sol]()
 + Mainnet address: [Not deployed yet]()
 # Crowdsale schedule
-Crowdsale rule for AIgatha project.
-It receives ethers and sends back corresponding amount of XXX tokens.
-Token price depends on the current phase (see the schedule).
-The following table contains a list of phases, each phase has a start time, end time and token price in ETH.
+In our AIgatha project, we receive ethers and send back corresponding amount of XXX tokens.
+Token price depends on the current stage (see the schedule).
+The following table shows each stage of the crowdsale.
+The starting date, ending date and ETH token price of each stage are all clearly displayed.
 ### Crowdsale schedule

 |Phase|Ph.Name|Start date (UTC)|Start Unix|End date (UTC)|End Unix|Price, ETH|